Workshop participant works to create their own Maya codex using glyphs and numbers.

 Workshop participant

-Southern Skies workshop participants gather in front of Morehead Planetarium
+Southern Skies workshop participants gather on the steps of the Morehead Planetarium and Science Center in 2023.

 For more information about these resources, please contact: Skylar Zee, outreach coordinator, at zee@email.unc.edu.